Confluence 3.0.2 Release Notes

 The sizes of some headings were considered too similar to be visually distinguishable on a page, especially when the headings were separated by intervening text content.
 This was particularly the case for heading sizes 2 and 3.
 Hence, the sizes of headings were modified to make them visually more distinct.

-The format of colours used in Confluence's user profile areas has been modified slightly to make headings more prominent and form labels clearer.
+The format of colors used in Confluence's user profile areas has been modified slightly to make headings more prominent and form labels clearer.

 The blog posts macro was missing the 'Restrict to These Authors' (author) parameter from the macro browser.
 However, this parameter is now available in the macro browser.